Skip to main content

 Integration overview

 Cocoding AI apps can include integration requirements in the prompt and in follow-up requests.
-Some integration docs from the previous docs surface covered connectors such as Notion, WhatsApp, Telegram, Stripe, Slack, OpenAI, HubSpot, Airtable, and Supabase.
+Use this section to plan connector work for services such as Notion, WhatsApp, Telegram, Stripe, Slack, OpenAI, HubSpot, Airtable, and Supabase.

 Integration guides